anshpn8/Python_Galaxy/README.md

 # Python_Galaxy
-All python works and projects
+All Python works and projects
+Author: Pawan Nishad